hmredmond/auth0-token-generator-vscode-extension/GETTING_STARTED.md

 ### Important Notes

 - If an environment variable is not found, the placeholder text (e.g., `${CLIENT_ID}`) will be used as-is
+- **Recommended:** Use `.env` files in your workspace root - they're loaded automatically when the extension activates
-- VS Code must be launched from a terminal to inherit environment variables
+- **Alternative:** Launch VS Code from a terminal to inherit environment variables from your shell
 - Environment variables are evaluated at runtime when tokens are generated
+- Changes to `.env` files require reloading the VS Code window (`Cmd+R` / `Ctrl+R`) or restarting VS Code
-- Changes to environment variables require restarting VS Code
+- Changes to shell environment variables require restarting VS Code

 ---

 ## Authentication Methods

+The extension supports three different authentication methods to work with various OAuth providers and custom APIs.

 ### Method 1: Credentials in Request Body (Default)